Online Consultations

 Real Estate Contracts That are Already Signed.
 The contract controls the transaction, the rights and remedies of the parties, any special requirements, the conditions of closing, and the content of the closing documents.
 If the contract is already signed, the opportunity to affect these issues or to add beneficial provisions has likely been lost.
 Accordingly, if we review such a contract, our comments are (by necessity) limited to explaining what the client has already signed rather than focusing on changes or negotiating points.
 We may decline to offer a consultation or other service in cases where the contract is already signed.

 Limited Liability in Real Estate Consultations.
 In the case of limited services (e.g., a consultation that does not include full representation in the entire transaction) the client agrees that our law firm shall have NO professional liability whatsoever for portions of the transaction not handled or advised upon by us.
-We do not stand behind any part of the transaction that a client handles DIY.
-We are not liable for a client’s DIY mistakes.

 No Texting Please.
 We do not offer consultations or any other legal services by text.
 While texting may be suitable for casual communications, texting of sentence fragments and one-liners is not suitable for a nuanced legal case.
 Please use a keyboard device and take your time.